4d/docs/docs/Debugging/breakpoints.md

 * Delete breakpoints by pressing the `Delete` or `Backspace` key, or click on the **Delete** button below the list.
 * Open the methods where the breakpoint are located by double-clicking any line in the list

 You cannot add new breakpoints from this window.
-Breakpoints can only be created from within the Debugger window or the Method Editor.
+Breakpoints can only be created from within the Debugger window or the Code Editor.

 ## Catching Commands